twangodev/cca/docs/ap-literature/classwork/ethical-criticism-socratic-seminar.md

 ??? note "Analysis"
     Here, Victor imagines himself as a paternal figure to a new race, highlighting the god-like complex that drives his scientific endeavors.
 This quote raises the ethical dilemma of creation and the responsibilities of a creator to their creation.
 The lesson implied is the weight of responsibility and the potential for neglect to turn a would-be benevolent relationship into one of enmity and resentment, as is the case with Frankenstein and his creation.

-### Quote 3
+!!! quote
     "I had worked hard for nearly two years, for the sole purpose of infusing life into an inanimate body." - Victor Frankenstein

 - Highlights the ethical dilemma of bestowing life.
 - Warns against obsessive pursuits without ethical consideration.